 Wild partridge are shot from 1 September to 1 February.

-French or Red Legged Partridge is a great introduction to feathered game.
+French or red legged partridge is a great introduction to feathered game.
 The tender, white breast meat and dark, flavoursome leg meat is perhaps the mildest of game flavours, yet not without character.
 Traditionally oven-roasted and served with bread sauce for a truly magnificent Sunday lunch - one portion per bird.
-We love to spatchcock, marinade and barbecue - the skin crisps up beautifully and the meat is wonderfully smokey.
+We love to spatchcock, marinade and barbecue wild partridge - the skin crisps up beautifully and the meat is wonderfully smokey.

-Valentine Warner on French or Red Legged Partridge:
+Chef Valentine Warner on French or red legged partridge: